Anthony Downey

 PhD projects

-Contemporary Cultural Production in Middle East and Global South
+Contemporary Cultural Production from the Global Majority

 Human Rights, Bio-politics, and Migration in Contemporary Art Practices